joaoeira/lanyon/_drafts/2020-10-05-howtoneverforgetagain.md

 Know that although Anki is a powerful piece of software, you can do without knowing most of its features and intricacies.
 You get the bulk of its benefits solely by using it, so you’re better off using it even when you do not understand how all of it works than never using it at all.
 As the saying goes, perfection is the enemy of good and for spaced repetition good is much better than none.

-The first thing to understand about how Anki works is that a Card - like the flashcards you already know about - is created from a Note.
+The first thing to understand about how Anki works is that a **Card** - like the flashcards you already know about - is created from a **Note**.
 When you click the ‘Add’ button, the thing you’re adding is a Note, out from which one or more cards will be created by Anki.

-In the picture above, the Note I created has two Fields: Front and Back.
+In the picture above, the Note I created has two **Fields**: **Front** and **Back**.

 The Front is where you put your question, and the Back is where you put, you guessed it, the answer to that question.
 It works very much like regular flashcards.
 You put questions on the Front and answers on the Back.

 Using an example from my Deck, here is a card that I added not too long ago:

-Front: Amygdala is Latin for what?
+*Front: Amygdala is Latin for what?*

-Back: Almond
+*Back: Almond*

-When Anki deems that it is time for me to review this card, it will show me “Amygdala is Latin for what?” and I will have to answer, “Almond”.
+When Anki deems that it is time for me to review this card, it will show me *“Amygdala is Latin for what?” and I will have to answer, “Almond”.
 If you’re wondering why I added this to my collection, it’s because I was reading about the brain and I thought it interesting the amygdala is called that because it is shaped like an almond.
 I wanted to remember that interesting fact, so I added it to my Anki collection.
 Now I’ll never forget it.
 That’s the power of Anki; it puts your memory under your control.

 Once you put your question and answer into Anki and click on the ‘Add’ button below, Anki will pick both the Front and Back fields and use them to create a card with the Front as the question and the Back as the answer.
 However, Anki will only create cards that way because it has been told to do so.

-If you look back at the image above, there is a little option at the top titled Type.
-A Note Type dictates how many fields a note has and tells Anki how to use them to create cards.
-In our previous example, the Basic type dictates that a note has two fields, Front and Back, but you can create your own note types to suit your personal needs.
+If you look back at the image above, there is a little option at the top titled **Type**.
+A **Note Type** dictates how many fields a note has and tells Anki how to use them to create cards.
+In our previous example, the **Basic** type dictates that a note has two fields, Front and Back, but you can create your own note types to suit your personal needs.

 By default, Anki comes with two note types installed: The Basic, which we’ve already met, and the Cloze.